The system I couldn't build until AI let me

 Tags

-AI, Design Systems, Vibe Coding
+AI, Design Systems, Claude Design

 Project Details

-01 · The intuition
+The intuition

 The idea wasn't original.
 I want to say that upfront, because the value of this case isn't in inventing something — it's in following an instinct long enough to do something about it.